dataqueso/navigating-ml/_posts/2018-11-08-level1_practice.md

 <img src="../images/coco_sample__pad.jpg" width="50%">

 * How do the performance metrics change?
-Did they get worse or better and why do you think that?
+Did they get worse or better and why do you think that is?

 ## First Custom ML (Open Source Tools)

-For these two problems, it is recommended to go through the code from the original source line by line in whatever fashion you see fit so that you really understand what is happening.
+For these two problems, it is recommended to go through the code from the original source line by line in whatever fashion you see fit so that you really understand what is going on.

-> TIPS:  Place all imports at the top of the notebook.
+TIPS:  Place all imports at the top of the notebook.
 Call the training data something consistent thoughout all of your work (X_train -> training data, y_train -> labels, X_test -> test data...).

 ### Image Classification with Classical ML